Getting paid with Shopify Payments

 You can receive payouts in a different currency than the currency that you sell in while using Shopify Payments.
 For more information, see Selling and getting paid in different currencies.

 If you're using Shopify Payments and you issue a refund, then the amount is deducted from your next available payout.

 If you're using Shopify Payments and your payout doesn't have enough funds for a return, then there are different outcomes depending on where you are located.
 For stores located in:

-Austria, Denmark, Germany, Hong Kong SAR, Ireland, Italy, Netherlands, Singapore, Spain, Sweden, New Zealand, and the United Kingdom, the remainder of the refund is deducted from the next payout until the refunded amount is covered.
+Austria, Belgium, Denmark, France, Germany, Hong Kong SAR, Ireland, Italy, Japan, Netherlands, Singapore, Spain, Sweden, New Zealand, and the United Kingdom, the remainder of the refund is deducted from the next payout until the refunded amount is covered.